MSU announces parking changes ahead of Friday’s game

 - There is a $20 entrance fee to Lot 89/MSU Pavilion with a free roundtrip shuttle service.

-- For the first game of the season on Sep.
-1 vs. Central Michigan, parking lots open at 2 p.m. for donors and 3 p.m. for the public.
+- For the first game of the season on Sept.
+1 versus Central Michigan, parking lots open at 2 p.m. for donors and 3 p.m. for the public.

-- For the rest of the season, parking lots open at 7 a.m. for games that kickoff between 12 p.m. and 5:30 p.m., and 11 a.m. for night games.
+- For the rest of the season, parking lots open at 7 a.m. for games that kickoff between noon and 5:30 p.m., and 11 a.m. for night games.

 - All shuttle buses start service 2 hours prior to kickoff and run continuously until roughly 2 hours after the game ends.